40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 40 Customer Service Tools You’ve Never Heard Of (But Should Be Using in Your Business)

-We’ve spent the past few weeks digging deep into Reddit and Product Hunt to discover then test out some of the lesser known customer service software solutions.
-Here’s our shortlist of the most innovative customer service tools that range all categories from AI assistants to industry-specific tools.
+We've spent the past few weeks digging deep into Reddit and Product Hunt to discover and test some of the lesser-known customer service software solutions.
+Here's our shortlist of the most innovative tools across all categories, from AI assistants to industry-specific solutions that can level up your support operations.

 Cody Duval